ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 We created binomial mixed effects models to determine the relationship between user group and recall/precision.
 We had user group as the fixed effect and route id as the random effect.
 We modeled recall/precision as binomial and used a logistic link function.

+Using likelihood ratio tests (LRTs), we found the contribution of the fixed effect (worker type) to have a statistically significant association with both recall and precision for both the Problem type and all label types aggregated (results shown below).

-To test that the ordering of the user groups are statistically significant (e.g., that turk1 recall is significantly lower than registered user recall for the Problem type, etc), we do post-hoc Tukey's HSD tests.
+To test that the orderings of the user groups are statistically significant (e.g., that turk1 recall is significantly lower than registered user recall for the Problem type, etc), we do post-hoc Tukey's HSD tests.
 This essentially gives us a pairwise test between each user group, which lets us determine what parts of the ordering are significant.
-The results of which are shown in a tables below (first recall-all, then precision-problem, then precision-all, and finally precision-problem).
+The results of which are shown in the tables below.

 NOTE: `*` means less than 0.05, `**` means less than 0.01, and `***` means less than 0.001

+NOTE: In places where one user group's accuracy was not statistically different from the one with the closest accuracy to it, I also am showing comparisons to user groups with larger differences in accuracy.

+Recall, all label types: Likelihood ratio = 63.925, p &lt; 0.001

 | worker.type | test       | p.value    | z.value | recall |
 |:------------|:-----------|:-----------|:--------|:-------|